 Don’t Forget The Mulch!

 Additionally, mulch helps the soil from becoming overly compacted and acts as an insulator during the winter months.
 Create a mulch bed around your tree that is 2-4 inches thick, while encircling your tree with a several foot diameter.
+(Do not volcano mulch!
+I see this so often and it really bothers me.
+More is not better.)
 Leave a slight area mulch free just where your trunk reaches the ground.

 Enjoy The Benefits of Trees